DeMuon: A Decentralized Muon for Matrix Optimization over Graphs: Introduction

 \section{Introduction}

-A recent matrix-variate optimizer, called Muon \cite{jordan2024muon}, has garnered widespread attention among deep learning researchers.
-Muon departs from traditional optimizers, such as Adam \cite{kingma2015adam}, which are based on vectorizing matrix variables, and demonstrates clear advantages through strong empirical results on large-scale, ill-conditioned matrix optimization problems arising in the training of large models.
-The empirical success of Muon has inspired a large number of research efforts focused on analyzing its convergence \cite{an2025asgo,chen2025muon,kovalev2025understanding,li2025note,riabinin2025gluon,sato2025analysis,sfyraki2025lions,shen2025convergence} and developing its variants, including SWAN \cite{ma2024swan}, Scion \cite{pethick2025training}, Gluon \cite{riabinin2025gluon}, PolarGrad \cite{lau2025polargrad}, Dion \cite{ahn2025dion}, and LR-Muon \cite{he2025low}, among others.
+Recently, a matrix optimization method, called {\it Muon} \citep{jordan2024muon}, has attracted significant attention from both the deep learning and optimization communities. {\it Muon} departs from traditional methods, such as {\it Adam} \citep{kingma2015adam}, which are typically based on vectorizing matrix variables, and demonstrates advantages through strong empirical results on the training of language models.
+At a high level, when applied to the matrix optimization problem $\min_{X\in\R^{m\times n}} f(X)$, {\it Muon} generates a sequence $\{X^{(k)}\}$ according to

-Given the success of Muon in centralized settings, it is natural to ask whether it can be extended to decentralized settings.
-In this paper, we take a step toward extending Muon to decentralized problems and consider the following finite-sum matrix optimization problem:

-where local objective $f_i:\R^{m\times n}\to\R$ at each node $i$, $i\in[N]$, is continuously differentiable and possibly nonconvex, and the $N$ nodes are connected by a given topology $\mathcal{G}=(\mathcal{V},\mathcal{E})$.
-Here, $\mathcal{V}=[N]$ denotes all node indices and $\mathcal{E}$ collects all directed pairs $(i,j)\in[N]\times[N]$ such that node $i$ can send information to node $j$.
-In addition, at each node $i$, only stochastic gradients of $f_i$ corrupted by heavy-tailed noise (see Assumption \ref{asp:basic}(c) for details) are accessible.
-The overarching goal is to solve \eqref{ucpb} using local computation and peer-to-peer communication, without relying a central coordinator~\cite{yang2019survey,nedic2018multi}.
-Problems in the form of \eqref{ucpb} encompass a broad range of applications in machine learning and related fields, such as decentralized optimization for neural network training \cite{yuan2022decentralized,tang2018d}, matrix factorization \cite{gemulla2011large}, PCA \cite{ye2021deepca}, low-rank matrix completion \cite{kalofolias2014matrix,ling2012decentralized,lin2015decentralized}.

-Despite extensive research on algorithms for decentralized optimization, mainstream approaches---such as DSGD \cite{lian2017can, koloskova2020unified}, Extra \cite{shi2015extra}, and gradient tracking methods \cite{pu2021distributed}---require vectorizing matrix variables when applied to solve problem~\eqref{ucpb}.
-This dominance of vector-variate algorithms in decentralized settings is similar to the situation before the recent success of matrix-variate algorithms in centralized settings.
-Moreover, research on decentralized stochastic optimization under {\it heavy-tailed noise} remains limited, with \cite{Yang2025ClippedSGD, Gorbunov2024HighProb, Qin2025DualAvg, gt-nsgdm, Kornilov2025Sign, Lee2025TailOPT} being among the few recent works that address this topic.
-These limitations in existing works on solving problem~\eqref{ucpb} motivate the following research questions:

-In this paper, we address these questions by proposing a novel decentralized variant of Muon, and establish its iteration complexity for finding an approximate stochastic stationary point of \eqref{ucpb} under heavy-tailed noise regime.
-Our main contributions are highlighted below.

-\begin{itemize} \item We propose a decentralized variant of Muon, named DeMuon, which is the first decentralized optimization method leveraging matrix orthogonalization to solve \eqref{ucpb}.
-We establish its iteration complexity for finding an $\epsilon$-nuclear norm stationary solution of \eqref{ucpb} under heavy-tailed noise conditions.